vector-of-bool/bpt/docs/guide/toolchains.rst

       Generates debug information embedded in the compiled binaries.

-    :option split:
+    :option "split":

       Generates debug information in a separate file from the compiled binaries.

       .. note::

-        ``"split"`` with GCC requires that the compiler support the ``-gsplit-dwarf`` option.
+        ``"split"`` with GCC/Clang requires that the compiler support the ``-gsplit-dwarf`` option.

     :option true: Same as :ts:`"embedded"`